This verse seems to be quoted almost as often as John 3:16:

 "And He *said to them, “Whose likeness and inscription is this?”
 They *said to Him, “Caesar’s.”
-Then He *said to them, “Then render to Caesar the things that are Caesar’s; and to God the things that are God’s.”"
+Then He *said to them, “Then render to Caesar the things that are Caesar’s; and to God the things that are God’s.”
 (Matthew 22:20-21 NASB unless noted

-What does it mean or, more importantly, what did Jesus mean by this?
+What does it mean, or, more importantly, what did Jesus mean by this?

 First, the question, “Is it lawful to give a poll-tax to Caesar, or not?"
 (Matthew 22:17) was asked of Jesus by students of the Pharisees to trap him.
 If Jesus was to tell them not to pay that tax then they could report Him to the Romans as an insurrectionist.
-If He said they were to pay the tax He would be seen as one collaborating with the Romans and therefore an enemy of the people.
+If He said they were to pay the tax, He would be seen as one collaborating with the Romans and, therefore, an enemy of the people.

-To better understand Jesus’ reply we need to look back to Matthew 17 where the issue the poll-tax was first raised to trap him.
+To better understand Jesus’ reply we need to look back to Matthew 17 where the issue of the poll-tax was first raised to trap him.

 When they came to Capernaum, those who collected the two-drachma tax came to Peter and said, "Does your teacher not pay the two-drachma tax?"
 He said, "Yes."
 (Matthew 17:24-25)